 19 Video Presentation Tips to help you give a great presentation (even if you hate the way you look on camera)

 Checklist for Speakers – this article provides checklists applicable for speakers that are live streaming.

 Virtual Event Platform FAQ

-We encourage you to read through the FAQ for the Intrado Platform.
+We encourage you to read through the FAQ for the INXPO by Intrado Platform.

 Promote Your Talk

-Once the schedule is announced on October 1, we appreciate you spreading the word about #KubeCon #CloudNativeCon and your keynote – please find some sample tweets below to share on your social channels!
+We appreciate you spreading the word about #KubeCon #CloudNativeCon and your session – please find some sample tweets below to share on your social channels!
 Note: The short link to your session can be found on your session’s sched.com page, just below the title, to the left of the “Tweet” and “Share” buttons.

 Inclusive Speaker Orientation Online Course

 The Linux Foundation, in collaboration with the National Center for Women in Technology (NCWIT), has created an online course designed to teach the viewer about inclusion, diversity and unconscious bias.
 It is strongly encouraged by the Cloud Native Computing Foundation that all our speakers watch the course to learn tips/tools to use when speaking to encourage inclusivity in presentations and messaging.